British police officer pleads guilty to murder of Sarah Everard

 Couzens had not previously met or known Everard, even indirectly, prosecutor Tom Little told the court.
 “They were total strangers to each other,” he said.

-Judge Adrian Fulford said that Couzens had previously given an entirely false account of the night, creating an elaborate story involving an eastern European gang.
+Judge Adrian Fulford said that Couzens had previously given an entirely false account of the night, creating an elaborate story involving an Eastern European gang.

 In the wake of the slaying, police drew criticism for heavy-handed tactics in breaking up a vigil held in Everard’s memory, amid coronavirus-related restrictions on gathering.